Wa Ns7eyx̱ ta Temíxw

 Past engagement with Members identified the priorities of bringing families back to the community and supporting Elders.
 The Nation has not allocated homes to the Single category.

-An applicant’s position on the master list is based on their date of application.
+An applicant’s position on the master list is based on their Date of Application (DOA).
 Applicants will always move up towards number 1 based on their date of application.
 An applicant will never move down the master list except in the extremely rare circumstance that there is an issue with another applicant’s date of application that is investigated and corrected.

 An applicant’s category may change when a family situation changes the category for which they are eligible (e.g., if they become married or common law, have children, etc.).
 The order of applicants within a category is based on their original date of application.